SumanthPal/Youtube-Summarizer/README.md

 Alright all you need to do to make this work is the following:
 ___
 1. Have homebrew or some sort of package manager
-2. Install sfml (ui builder), the nlohomann.json stuff
+2. Install sfml (ui builder), and nlohomann.json stuff
 3. Replace API key with whatever you have

 ___